-Many organizations and programs exist that can help companies and their global suppliers identify which refugee-owned or -run enterprises might tender and bid for companies' procurement needs and projects.
-For example, the nonprofit organization Building Markets connects SMEs in crisis-affected countries with buyers and investors in domestic, regional, and global supply chains.
-Across a dozen countries, Building Markets to date has assisted local SMEs in winning 17,085 contracts worth USD 1.35 billion.
-Fifty percent of those contracts were made to female owned enterprises.127 The organization has worked with multinational corporations, including Heineken and The Coca-Cola Company, to support them in procuring locally rather than importing key inputs.
+Many organizations and programs exist that can help companies and their global suppliers identify refugee-owned or -run enterprises that can bid for their procurement needs and projects.
+For example, the nonprofit organization Building Markets connects local SMEs, including those owned or employing refugees, with new buyers in local, regional, and international markets.
+Globally, Building Markets has assisted SMEs in winning 17,779 contracts worth USD 1.35 billion.
+Approximately 40% of contracts have been made to female-owned or -managed enterprises.127 The organization has worked with a range of multinational corporations, including Heineken and The Coca-Cola Company.